Space Ranger Processing

 • Reads with the same UMI originated from the same molecule and are technical duplicates - the UMIs should be collapsed to be counted as a single read.

-• In image below, the reads for ACTB should be collapsed and counted as a single read, while the reads for ARL1 should each be counted.
+• In the image below, the reads for ACTB should be collapsed and counted as a single read, while the reads for ARL1 should each be counted.

 Figure 5: Example of how UMIs are collapsed to generate the count matrix.

-Image source: Macosko et al. (2015)
+Adapted from: Macosko et al. (2015)

 4. Binning